Bionik AG Boom Gates Playing a Vital Role at Cross River Rail Work Sites

 Despite the odd appearance of a boom gate seemingly in the middle of nowhere, this barrier plays a vital role in protecting the lives of workers accessing a remote mine site in central Queensland.

 Queensland’s Bowen Basin has the largest coal reserves in Australia.
-The 37 open cut mines account for more than 85% of saleable coal production and employ over 28,000 workers.
+The 37 open-cut mines account for over 85% of saleable coal production and employ over 28,000 workers.

-Requiring a large workforce and oversized heavy machinery, excavating in harsh remote locations makes mining a high-risk activity and presents a wide range of potential dangers.
+Requiring a large workforce and oversized heavy machinery, excavating in harsh remote locations makes mining high-risk and presents a wide range of potential dangers.

 However, the most common form of fatal hazard is vehicle interactions.
-In the period 2001 to 2017 mobile equipment and light vehicle accidents accounted for almost half (46%) of fatalities in coal mines – 21% of incidents occurred at an intersection and a further 22% occurred on a haul road.
+Between 2001 to 2017 mobile equipment and light vehicle accidents accounted for almost half (46%) of fatalities in coal mines – 21% of incidents occurred at an intersection and a further 22% occurred on a haul road.

 Trucks the size of a small apartment vs light vehicles